LAlibrary/Markov_Chain_Chord_Progressions/README.md

 # Markov_Chain_Chord_Progressions

 As formula-based music can be, there is also randomness involved.
-The possibility of any note is equally likely so when a note is chosen next, the previous note does not influence the proababiltiy for what note is chosen after.
+The possibility of any note is equally likely.
 The Markov Property can be applied to music in the sense that while a note is random, it may depend only on the current note being played in a sequence.

 For this project, I chose to compare two of my favorite artists by their chord progression usage.